Why ABP.IO Platform?

 - Sharing validation, localization, authorization logic between server and client.

-There are a lot of more.
+There is much more.
 ABP provides infrastructure to implement such requirements easily.
 Again, you don't spend your valuable time to re-implement all these again and again.

 Generating Initial Code & Tooling

-ABP Suite can generate a full stack CRUD page for your entities in a few seconds.
+ABP Suite can generate a full-stack CRUD page for your entities in seconds.
 The generated code is layered and clean.
 All the standard validation and authorization requirements are implemented.
 Plus, unit test classes are generated.
-Once you get a fully running page in seconds, you can change and improve the code based on your business requirements.
+Once you get a fully running page, you can modify it according to your business requirements.

 Integrating to 3rd-Party Libraries and Systems

-Most of the libraries are designed as low level and you typically do some amount of work to properly integrate them without repeating the same integration and configuration code everywhere in your solution.
+Most libraries are designed as low level, and you typically do some work to integrate them properly without repeating the same integration and configuration code everywhere in your solution.

-For example assume that you need to use RabbitMQ as a distributed event bus.
-All you want to send a message to a queue and handle the messages with some code in your solution.
+For example, assume you must use RabbitMQ to implement your distributed event bus.
+All you want to do is; send a message to a queue and handle the incoming messages.
 But you need to understand messaging patterns, queue and exchange details.
-If you want to write an efficient code, you need to create a pool to manage connections, client and channels.
-You need to deal with exceptions, ACK messages, re-connecting to RabbitMQ on failures and more.
+To write an efficient code, you must create a pool to manage connections, clients and channels.
+You also must deal with exceptions, ACK messages, re-connecting to RabbitMQ on failures and more.

 ABP's RabbitMQ Distributed Event Bus integration abstracts all these details.
-You just send and receive messages without the hustle and bustle.
-Do you need to write low level code?
-No problem, you can always do.
-ABP doesn't restrict you when you need to use low level features of the library you are using.
+You send and receive messages without the hustle and bustle.
+Do you need to write low-level code?
+No problem, you can always do that.
+ABP doesn't restrict you when you need to use low-level features of the library you are using.

 Tons of Features

-Tag helpers, dynamic forms, BLOB storing system and other ABP features helps you to keep DRY and focus on your own business.
+Tag helpers, dynamic forms, BLOB storing system and many other ABP features help you keep DRY (don't repeat yourself) and focus on your business.

 Why Not Build Your Own Framework?

-All these infrastructure, even in the most simple way, takes a lot of time to build, maintain and document.
-It gets bigger by the time and becomes hard to maintain it in your solution.
-Separating these into a reusable project is the starting point to build your own internal framework.
+All the infrastructure, even in the most simple way, takes a lot of time to build, maintain and document.
+It gets bigger over time, and it becomes hard to maintain it in your solution.
+Separating these into a re-usable project is the starting point for building your own internal framework.

 Building, documenting, training and maintaining an internal framework is really hard.
-If you don't have a large dedicated framework team, your internal framework rapidly turns into an undocumented legacy code that no one can understand and maintain anymore.
+If you don't have an experienced, dedicated framework team, your internal framework rapidly becomes an undocumented legacy code that no one can understand and maintain anymore.
 On the other hand, these frameworks are generally developed by one or two developers in the team.
 And these fellows are becoming a knowledge silo.
 It is good for them but bad for the company because they are the project's single point of failure -SPOF-.
 Once they leave the company, the project dramatically goes down.

-Building a true modular system is not easy.
-All the aspects of the system (database, entities, APIs, UI pages/components) can be splitted into modules and each module can be reusable without others.
-Plain ASP.NET Core doesn't provide such a modular architecture.
-If you need it, you should think on it from scratch.
+Building a truly modular system is not easy!
+All the aspects of the system (database, entities, APIs, UI pages/components) can be split into modules, and each module can be re-usable without others.
+The plain ASP.NET Core doesn't provide such a modular architecture.
+If you need it, you should think about it from scratch.

-ABP Framework is designed to build modular applications and systems.
-Every feature in the framework is developed so it is compatible with the modularity.
-Documentation and guides explain how to develop reusable modules in a standard way.
+The ABP Framework is born to be a modular application development structure.
+Every feature in the framework is developed to be compatible with modularity.
+Documentation and guides explain how to develop re-usable modules in a standard way.

 SaaS / Multi-Tenancy